jerokpradeep/pya3/README.md

 With a Session ID, you can instantiate an AliceBlue object.
 Ideally you only need to create a Session ID once every time login the trading account with password.
 After you have the Session ID, you can store it separately for re-use.

+### Rate Limits
+The following are the rate limits for API users:
+1. Orders - NOT LIMITED.
+Placing a new order, Modifying an existing order, square off positions and Cancelling an order are all not limited.
+2. All other requests - Limited to 1800 requests per 15 minutes.
+This limit will be reset every 15 minutes to 1800 again.

+**Note:** In order to make sure all clients requests are treated equally, AliceBlue has set up certain limits to the number of requests each client can make through API.
 ### REST Documentation
 The original REST API that this SDK is based on is available online.
    [Alice Blue API REST documentation](https://v2api.aliceblueonline.com)